Kulevi Oil Refinery

 Kulevi Oil Refinery is an oil refinery under development near the Kulevi oil terminal on Georgia's Black Sea coast.
 The refinery is expected to become Georgia's first facility for domestic crude oil processing, with an aim to reduce the country's reliance on imported refined fuels.

+Its role in circumventing international sanctions against Russian oil is documented and criticized, with the EU eventually imposing sanctions against the refinery in July 2026.

 Background

 The refinery project was announced in 2023 and is being constructed in proximity to the Kulevi oil terminal in western Georgia.
 The initiative was presented by the Prime Minister of Georgia as one of the largest private investments in the country's history, with a projected cost of $700 million.

 Project details

 The refinery is designed to process 1.121 million metric tons of crude oil annually in its first phase (approximately 22,000 barrels per day), with planned expansion to 2.9 million metric tons per year in a second phase.